o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 - ROS 2 Simulator manager \
  It will be responsible for modifying the global state of the simulation (e.g., pausing, reloading).

-We will decouple the implementation of those managers from the ROS 2 service.
+We will decouple the implementation of those features from their ROS 2 interfaces.
-Every manager will need to expose public methods that will be callable both from C++ and ROS 2.
+Every manager will need to expose public methods that:
+- will be callable from C++,
+- will be handled through dedicated ROS 2 interface and exposed as service.
 The purpose of that approach is to enable testability without the need for a ROS domain.

 # ROS 2 API
-In this section, a detailed plan of the implementation with potential limitations is presented.
+This section presents the detailed plan for implementation, including potential limitation.

 ## GetSimulationFeatures service